netbek/dw-clickhouse/README.md

 | clickhouse         | 29000 | HTTP                  |
 | clickhouse         | 29001 | Native/TCP            |
 | clickhouse         | 29002 | Postgres emulation    |

-The configuration is loaded from `./.env` during startup.
-The default values are in `./template_env/docker-compose.env`.

 ## License